Layout

 Step 2: Feasibility / Product Definition

 Sometimes called “scoping” or concept development, this step involves refining the definition of design concepts and gathering product requirements.
 In a startup, this step is often called Discovery.
 This is where you explore customer needs deeply.
 The team creates the first detailed assessment of the new product concept’s technical, market, and business aspects and determines core functionality.
-This stage is a make or break to ensure a successful product, and although early, it can also be beneficial to review process performance.
+This stage is a make-or-break for ensuring a successful product, and although early, it can also be beneficial to review process performance.

 Developers and managers, especially the project manager, explore and define the critical points of differentiation for the new product and get customer feedback.
 If done improperly, this second step can increase time to market or cause the product developers to misunderstand the market’s needs.
 This step often comes before you ramp up the team, and this is where you define the initial marketing strategy.
 Although it is early, couples frequently make estimates of metrics such as ARR (Annual Recurring Revenue) or Acquisition Costs.
 Also, the product development cost is estimated at this stage, and the design specifications are fixed.